svenssonjoel/lispBM/doc/lbmref.md

 ![Performance of 10 million additions at various types on x86 64bit](./images/millions64.png)

+For addition performance on embedded systems, we use the the EDU VESC motorcontroller as the STM32F4 candidate and the VESC EXPRESS for a RISCV data point.

 On ESP32C3, a 160MHz 32Bit RISCV core, time is measured over 100000
 additions.
 There is a more pronounced gap between 28Bit and smaller types and the 32Bit types here.
 Likely because of the differences in